KinsonDigital/.github/docs/CONTRIBUTING.md

 <h1 style="border:0;font-weight:bold" align="center">Contribution Guide</h1>

-Hello!!
-Thanks for your interest in contributing to our project!!
-Any help you can provide is greatly appreciated.
-We are always looking for ways to make the contribution process as simple and as straightforward as possible.
-In addition, we want to make sure that the required workflow and development processes are followed in order to maintain high software quality.
-If you have any ideas and/or comments on how to simplify the process for outside contributors, please don't hesitate to contact one of the project maintainers.
+Welcome, and thank you for considering contributing to our projects!
+We appreciate any help you can provide and are constantly looking for ways to make the contribution process as simple and straightforward as possible.
+Our top priority is maintaining high software quality, and we rely on the input of talented outside contributors like you to achieve that goal.

+If you have any ideas or comments on how we can improve the process, please don't hesitate to reach out to one of our project maintainers.
+We value your input and would love to hear from you.
-You can contribute to our projects with issues and PRs.
-Creating GitHub issues for problems you encounter and code contribution are other ways to help out and are greatly appreciated!

-When contributing with an issue, please only use the issues with the description that says _**(Outside contributors only)**_.
-The rest of the issues are used by project maintainers.
+There are several ways you can contribute to our projects, including creating GitHub issues for any problems you encounter, submitting code contributions, and more.
+To ensure your contributions are properly directed, please only use the issues marked with the description _**(Outside contributors only)**_.
+Our project maintainers will handle the rest.

+Thank you again for your interest in contributing to our projects, and we look forward to working with you!

 **Considerations:**

 Only the **KinsonDigital** team will merge changes that improve the library significantly.
-We will not merge changes that have narrowly-defined benefits or are breaking in any way.
+We will not merge changes that have narrowly-defined benefits or contain breaking changes in any way.
 All contributions must also follow all other guidelines outlined in this document.

 <h2 style="border:0;font-weight:bold" align="center">DO's and DON'Ts</h2>